retrotheft/dnd-master/README.md

 ## Hooks

 In addition to passing and receiving data, you might want to run side effects of your drag and drop operations.
 For instance, maybe you want to keep a count of how many drops have happened, but on the data side.
-For this, you can put hooks onto your callbacks, like this:
+For this, you can set up hooks like this:

 ```ts
 let timesDropped = $state(0)